iandunn/regolith/readme.md

 * Organized file system layout.
 	* WordPress is installed in a subfolder, and the content directory is separate from it.
 	* Shell scripts, configuration files, docs, etc all live outside of the web root.
-* Designed to work with Apache and shared hosting.
+* Designed to work with Apache and shared hosting (but mostly compatible with Nginx).
 * Version your custom code and configuration in Git.
-	* Includes configuration and integration for several security and performance plugins/services.
+	* Includes optional configuration and integration for several security and performance plugins/services.
 	* Includes optional configuration for Multisite with domain mapping.
 Automatically loads site-specific mu-plugins.
 * Manage 3rd party plugin/theme dependencies with a simple text file and [WP-CLI](http://wp-cli.org/).
 	* The list of dependencies is tracked in Git, but their code is not, so your repository stays lean and uncluttered.
 * Core/plugin/theme updates are installed automatically every hour (including major releases of Core).
-* Deploy to production with a simple shell script, which automatically backs up the database, pulls the latest Git commits, purges caches, and runs smoke tests to catch fatal errors.
+* Deploy to production with a simple shell script, which automatically backs up the database, pulls the latest Git commits, purges various caches, and runs smoke tests to catch fatal errors.
 * Send transactional emails via SMTP for better reliability.
 * Automatically backup production database on a customizable schedule, and before every deployment.
 * Run a script to import the production database and uploads into your local development environment.
 The local database is sanitized to remove passwords, email addresses, etc.